 BEGINNING OF BURSTCOIN

-Burstcoin was released to the public on 10 August 2014 on bitcointalk.org by the original developer who was known under the alias “Burstcoin”.
+Burstcoin was released to the public on 10 August 2014 on bitcointalk.org by the original developer under the alias “Burstcoin”.
 The developer disappeared without explanation.
 Their identity is unknown.

 - Generation of the Genesis block

 - Burstcoin listed on C-CEX (BURST/BTC)

 - First mining pool made available